 Dimensions: 51.0 x 25.2 x 4.5 mm

-Reasons to buy+Simple to use
+Reasons to buy+

-+Creates fun inputs
+Creates fun inputs

 Capacitive input is all around us.
 Our smartphones, tablets, microwave ovens all have it, so why can't our Raspberry Pi or Arduino?
 Well, you can!
 The MPR121 breakout board offers 12 capacitive touch inputs.
 Of the two board models we can have either header pin breakouts, or croc / alligator clips.
 No matter your choice, all you need to do is connect the board to a range of conductive objects (foil, metals, fruit) and then use them as inputs.